 The Preference Shares have no voting rights.
 Each Preference Share entitles the holder to the greater of 1.7% of the entire compensation award arising from the Legal Claims or an agreed minimum amount.
 Each Preference Share ranks ahead of the Co-Claimant Fee and fully paid ordinary shares on a winding up of Tantalum International in the event of any surplus.

 18 KEY MANAGEMENT PERSONNEL COMPENSATION

 (a) Details of key management personnel

 M Rosenstreich Director

-R Caren Director (appointed 16 August 2017) and Company Secretary
+R Caren Director and Company Secretary

-A Ayyash Director (appointed 16 August 2017)
+A Ayyash Director

 (b) Compensation of key management personnel